Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Unitree H1/H1-2 — $99,900-$128,900.
 Full-size (5'11"), high-speed agility.
 Best for industrial R&D. Shipping now.

-The closest comparable available robot is the Unitree H2:
+The closest available alternative is the Unitree H2:

 FeatureTesla Optimus Gen 3Unitree H2